NatesHonor/ElementalFactions/README.md

 - `/f info [factionName]`: Displays information about a faction.
 - `/f kick <playerName>`: Kicks a player from your faction.
 - `/f disband`: Disbands your faction (only available for faction leaders).
+- `/raidshop`: Opens the raid shop GUI where players can purchase raid-related items.
+- `/spawnershop`: Opens the spawner shop GUI where players can purchase spawners.
+- `/elixir`: Opens the elixir selection GUI where players can obtain custom elixirs.

 ## How to Use